British-Columbia/Provincial-Court/Rules of Procedure/Department Policies/Department 3 Policies.md

 Courtroom Bailiff   British Columbia Sheriff Service    N/A
 ```

-**Rule 1 - Conformity with Local Rules:** Unless otherwise indicated herein, Department 3 strictly adheres to the Rules of Procedure for the Provincial Court of British Columbia
-for Rules of Evidence, Civil and Criminal Procedure and the Local Administrative Rules of Court.
+**Rule 1 - Conformity with Local Rules:** Unless otherwise indicated herein, Department 3 strictly adheres to the Rules of Procedure for the Vancouver Municipal Court for Rules of Evidence, Civil and Criminal Procedure and the Local Administrative Rules of Court.

 **Rule 2 - Contacts:** All parties or their counselors are required to contact the Courtroom Clerk, or in their absence, the presiding judge within 48 hours of their matter being docketed.
 The Courtroom Clerk is authorized to handle all scheduling, submissions of motions, logistics, and any other questions pertaining to the docketed case.